vpavlenko/study-music/research/nns.md

 ## Inspiration

-David Temperley has [an article](https://www.annualreviews.org/doi/full/10.1146/annurev-linguistics-031220-121126) on parallels and differences between music and language
+David Temperley has [an article](https://www.annualreviews.org/doi/full/10.1146/annurev-linguistics-031220-121126) on parallels and differences between music and language.
+[Also](https://www.academia.edu/162993/Language_and_Music_as_Cognitive_Systems)